 MN

-This bill amends the Act of June 22, 1948, to change how the Secretary of Agriculture determines property values.
-It mandates the use of the highest fair appraised value, explicitly including historical values, in these determinations.
+This bill amends the Act of June 22, 1948, specifically concerning property appraisals.
+It mandates that the Secretary of Agriculture determine property value based on the **highest fair appraised value**, incorporating historical appraisal data.
+This change updates the previous standard for property valuation.